Personalized Alcohol Treatment Help

 Follow the Alcohol Recovery Medicine

 Do you know exactly how much alcohol you drink?
 Keeping an accurate record can help identify circumstances which lead you to drink more than you intend and can help track the effects of medications prescribed for AUD.
 You can track your alcohol consumption in a spreadsheet or smartphone app for Android or iPhone.
-(Using apps may create a risk to your privacy as they are provided by private vendors and any app can be hacked by someone with skill and determination.)
+(Using apps may create a risk to your privacy as they are provided by private vendors and any app has the potential to be hacked.)

 Measuring your desire for drinking using a craving scale can help you see the effect of medications given for AUD, and can help guide your physician's treatment recommendations.

-Making gradual but definite steps towards a healthy life can make a difference over time.
-Take advantage of scientifically based dietary and lifestyle recommendations.
-Following our Ten Rules for Recovery 2020 has helped many people on the P.A.T.H. to recovery.
+Making gradual steps towards a healthy life can make a difference over time.
+Take advantage of scientifically based dietary and lifestyle guidelines described in the Ten Good Rules.

 There are many treatment paths, yet finding an alcohol addiction specialist is not always easy.
 A knowledgeable physician can help you decide if medical therapy is appropriate for your situation.